DanishKodeMonkey/javascript-book-library/README.md

 ### Description

-The javascript book library is a simple script that puts the Object Oriented Programming aspects of javascript into practice.
-It's an exercise to get a solid grasp on the use-case of OOP and method inheritence.
+The javascript book library is a page that allows you to line up your favorite books!

+It features a nicely wooden shelf that you can add books to, with a dialog modal that appears when you try to add a book, fill that out and the script will handle the form data, put it through a constructor and add the object to an array, as well as create a nice book card on the shelf!

+### Coming soon

+Later I will be adding some storage to save your choice of books!

+### Check it out

+As always, check it out for youself [here!](https://kodemonkey.github.io/javascript-book-library/)